FIA boss welcomes General Motors' interest in F1 - Speedcafe

 “Any Expressions of Interest process will follow strict FIA protocol and will take several months.”

-Formula 1 also issued a comment, paying down the development.
+Formula 1 also issued a comment, playing down the development.

 “There is great interest in the F1 project at this time with a number of conversations continuing that are not as visible as others,” it stated.